SAlidina/HW13_FriendFinder/README.md

 If the user doesn't answer all the questions and fill out the name and add an image it will prompt the user to do so.

-The app is deployed [here]: https://obscure-brushlands-43401.herokuapp.com/
+The app is deployed [here](https://obscure-brushlands-43401.herokuapp.com/)